karneaud/fac-hosted-page-button/README.txt

 == Description ==

-A custom wordpress plugin developed to facilitate online CC payments using First Atlantic Commerce.
+A custom wordpress plugin developed to facilitate online CC payments using First Atlantic Commerce Hosted Page service.
 The plugin creates short codes for a payment link button and a hosted page result page for displaying the results on redirect from FAC transaction.

 == Installation ==